 Water Pressure Problems

-Many homes experience what’s referred to as a “water hammer.”
-A water hammer is caused by fast-closing valves and can be thought of as a door slamming shut.
+Many homes experience a specific banging or rattling noise called a “water hammer.”
+A water hammer is caused by fast-closing valves, which cause water to stop or change directions suddenly.
+You can think of it as a door slamming shut.
 When a toilet or faucet valve closes quickly it can sound like a hammer hitting your pipes.

-Fixing the problem: Because adding a water hammer arrestor to your valves (which stops them from slamming closed) often requires you to cut and solder pipes, it’s best to leave this job for the professionals!
+- Fixing the problem: Because adding a water hammer arrestor to your valves (which stops them from slamming closed) often requires you to cut and solder pipes, it’s best to leave this job to the professionals!